 Having ridden the cobbles on his road bike many times before, Erwin was especially curious what it would be like riding them on his gravel bike.
 “At first it felt like I was cheating.
 These cobbles should be ridden on a road race bike, maxing out on the suffering.
 As the kilometers flew by however, my legs were starting to burn and Flanders once again showed how tough its riding actually is.
 Truth be told, I was glad to be on my gravel bike instead of my road race bike”.
 When asked about the combination of riding cobbles and gravel in one ride, he was pretty clear.
 “The ride combines my two biggest passions in cycling.
 To be able to go to this place and ride both cobbles and get lost on local trails and gravel roads, was the best thing I’ve done on a bike in a long time.
 The route builders really did a great job on creating an ever-changing route that was both tough, but really beautiful to ride”.

-Whereas Erwin might live close by, for Henna, who lives in Finland, riding Flanders Gravel was not only her first time riding the event, it was also her first time riding in the Flanders region.
+Whereas Erwin lives close by, for Henna, who lives in Finland, riding Flanders Gravel was not only her first time riding the event, it was also her first time riding in the Flanders region.
 “Flanders gravel was my first gravel event outside of the Nordics.
 It was super cool to experience it in a place like Flanders that has a long cycling history, where people live and breathe cycling.
 It created a unique atmosphere and surroundings for an event like this.
 Flanders Gravel also proved that passion for gravel riding brings like-minded people together from all over the world and that’s the best part of these events”, she said.

 Without previous experience from Flanders, Henna had only heard stories of the famous cobbles and punchy climbs.
 “The climbs were way punchier than I expected and there were more than enough of them.
 I never thought Belgium would have been this hilly, but it also reminded me a lot about riding back home in Finland.
 There weren’t any big climbs, but there were constant rolling hills that made sure you felt your legs at the end of the ride”.